CommandersAct/pods/TCSegment/README.md

 <h2 id="asking-for-the-list">Asking for the List</h2>
 <p>If you don't want to or can't register to the notification, you can also simply call a method from the module that will give you the current list.
-Be carefull as it not synchroneous, the list may get updated after you asked for it.</p>
+Be careful as it not synchronous, the list may get updated after you asked for it.</p>
 <div class="codehilite"><pre><span class="bp">NSArray</span> <span class="o">*</span><span class="n">segments</span> <span class="o">=</span> <span class="p">[[</span><span class="n">TCSegmentation</span> <span class="n">sharedInstance</span><span class="p">]</span> <span class="n">getSegments</span><span class="p">];</span>
 </pre></div>